Changissnz/the_problem_with_ai_exemplified__09-10-2026/README.md

 and corporations are like these magical unicorn fairy things or something?
 Statecraft.

 I have a right to talk s***.
 I don't expect a big medal or nothing.
-But furthermore, I expect that when I talk s***, such smart LLM technologies do go off responding borderline "you're crazy" and borderline "be more polite, please! please!"...
+But furthermore, I expect that when I talk s***, such smart LLM technologies do not go off responding borderline "you're crazy" and borderline "be more polite, please! please!"...
 This technology was scientifically produced.
 It's not supposed to be a human companion.
 At best, it is a lab assistant.
 A cheat code.

 ----------------------------------------------------------------------------------------------------------------------------------------------